-I live my life in the 30/60 syndrome.
-I coast along with the dreams and goals of a 30 year old woman but I’m actually accelerating towards my 60th birthday.
-This is a common syndrome experienced by both men and women of a certain age.
-Support groups can be found around the country in the form of gyms and trendy cafes.
+I live my life in the 30/60 syndrome, coasting along with the dreams and goals of a 30-year-old-woman when I’m actually in my sixties.
+This I believe to be a common syndrome experienced by both men and women of a certain age.
+Support groups in the form of gyms and sports clubs can be found around the country.

-The gym has a great cross section of the 30/60 group, bizarrely flexible with amazing stamina.
-With steely eyed determination they keep lifting, stretching, running, cycling and swimming their way to the holy grail, an impressive ‘health span’.
-My lifestyle of riding and taking care of 8 horses is it’s own intense work out, so I have always been relatively fit but in 2009 my life took a turn in a different direction.
+The active older generation is a growing movement (pun intended) if you go to your local gym you will find a great cross section of the over 50’s, bizarrely flexible and with stamina that defies their age.
+With steely-eyed determination, they keep lifting, stretching, running, cycling and swimming their way to that holy grail of an impressive ‘healthspan’.
+My equestrian career came with its own intense workout, so I have always been relatively fit but in 2009 my life took a turn in a different direction.

-Actually, it was Christmas eve 2008 but the NHS were on holiday so I was advised to take my triple negative breast cancer home for Christmas and go back when the festivities were over.
-The treatment lasted throughout 2009 and into 2010 and was pretty gruesome, taking me a while to navigate my way through it and around it (mainly in my head!)
-I’m sure that being reasonably fit helped me through the worst of the physical stuff and since then, I have tried to keep up a reasonable level of fitness.
+Late in the day of Christmas eve 2008 I was told that I had triple negative breast cancer and that I should take it home for Christmas and go back when the festivities were over.
+My treatment lasted throughout 2009 and into 2010 and was pretty gruesome, taking me a while to navigate my way through it and around it (mainly in my head!)
+I am sure that it was my fitness level that helped me through the worst of the physical stuff and since then, I have tried to maintain a life of regular avtivity,

 As a true Gemini, I tend to flit from idea to idea, hobby to hobby and this blog site will reflect that.
 There will be no tomes or hypothesis on anything in particular, I’m not that clever and my attention span just isn’t up to it.
 Of course, eight years on I’m still blaming my memory lapses on ‘chemo brain’ because obviously it can’t be my age can it, after all, I’m only 30!